top of page

 (Ongoing)

-“Born in the Guangdong-Hong Kong-Macau Greater Bay Area, exposed me to one of the highest real estate prices in the world.
+“Born in the Hong Kong-Macau-Guangdong Greater Bay Area, exposed me to one of the highest real estate prices in the world.

-Pursuing Undergraduate of Economics in Poland, I directly experienced the recent severe supply-demand imbalance in continental Europe’s housing market, caused by geopolitical tensions.
+Pursuing Undergraduate of Economics in Poland, I directly experienced the post-2020 severe supply-demand imbalance in continental Europe’s housing market, caused by geopolitical tensions.

 And Machines Learing bacame my way to interpret the real estate world"